 By Ray Carbone

-This story first appeared in the InterTown Record of Sutton, New Hampshire, on Tuesday, October 17, 2017.
+This story first appeared in the InterTown Record weekly newspaper, published in North Sutton, New Hampshire, on Tuesday, July 10.

 NOTE: Shortly after this story was published, the New London-Springfield Water System Precinct announced that, effective immediately, there is a mandatory water ban on all residential outside irrigation between the hours of 7 a.m. to 7 p.m.